0x3F3F/0x3F3F.github.io/_posts/2021-01-02-2020_Portfolio-Review.md

 I managed to avoid losing money in the February dip, selling holdings before it.
 It was apparent there was trouble ahead in January when twitter was full of China lockdown talk.
 The slow market reaction was hard to explain (Efficient Market?), I read one interesting theory that the trading algos didn't have a global pandemic in their training datasets and so didn't know it should go down.
-Having nailed the dip, I then **completely missed the bounce**, Doh!
+Anyway, having nailed the dip, I then **completely missed the bounce** - Doh!

 ## Multi Asset Portfolio